Huckleberry raises $18M to put small business insurance online – TechCrunch

 The insurance industry, sleepy and ancient, is ripe for disruption.
 We’ve seen companies like Lemonade, Hippo and Rhino get in on that opportunity.
-Today, an insurtech company focused on small business insurance has raised $18 to keep growing.
+Today, an insurtech company focused on small business insurance has raised $18 million to keep growing.

 Meet Huckleberry, whose Series A was led by Tribe Capital, with participation from Amaranthine, Crosslink Capital and Uncork Capital.